-Read on to learn how to maintain and care for your wooden patio furniture to make sure your investment won't be a waste.
+Read on to learn how to maintain and care for your wooden patio furniture to ensure your investment won't be a waste.
 Listed below are the different types of wood often used for outdoors.
-Know the steps to take in caring for each type of wood.
+Know the steps to take in caring for every kind of wood.

 If your wooden patio furniture has already turned into silver with cracks and splintering, you'll need to do more.
-You may need to sand and refinish your furniture and this is no easy task.
+You may need to sand and refinish your furniture, and this is no easy task.